 Before smartphones, many people owned a PDA ('personal digital assistant', Palm Pilot, Pocket PC).
 If you have one stuffed in a drawer somewhere and want to try it out, PDAs require a serial "sync" cable or a serial port CF card which is used to connect to the Hand Control RS-232 Port Cable.
 When using a CF card, the standard hand control RS-232 port cable is used.
 When using a serial "sync" cable, you will need a null modem and gender changer to use the hand control RS-232 port cable or a custom cable.
 Details of these cables are explained in the link "Hand Control RS-232 Port Cable" above.

 Be sure to check out Larry McNish's diagram linked above for various cable connections to the RS-232 hand control.

-There is one Bluetooth adapter designed for telescope control currently on the market: Simulation Curriculum's SkyBT.
+There is one Bluetooth adapter designed specifically for telescope control: Simulation Curriculum's SkyBT.
 SkyBT is an adapter specifically designed for Android which will also work with their software products for the Mac.
 This option is tested with their SkySafari software but may work with other software.

 The first is Celestron's WiFi solution.
 The NexStar Evolution and the Astro Fi scopes have built-in WiFi and Celestron sells their SkyPortal WiFi Module (part # 93973) which is compatible with many of their other scopes - check their website to see if yours is supported.
 The SkyPortal WiFi Module plugs into an Aux jack on the scope and may require an "Aux splitter" (also available from Celestron).
 The Evolution, Astro Fi and SkyPortal WiFi Module are only compatible with the SkySafari and SkyPortal apps on Android and iOS.